wn/cs4231_notes/README.md

-# Distributed systems algorithms
+# CS4231 - Parallel and Distributed Algorithms

-My implementation of distributed system algorithms in java.
+Revision notes for CS4231.